yildizmy/employee-management/README.md

 - **config-service** : uses Spring Cloud Config Server for running configuration server in the `native` mode
 - **discovery-service** : uses Spring Cloud Netflix Eureka as an embedded discovery server
 - **employee-service** : sample microservice that allows to perform CRUD operation on in-memory repository of employees
-- **department-service** : sample microservice that allows to perform CRUD operation on in-memory repository of departments.
-Communicates with employee-service.
+- **department-service** : sample microservice that allows to perform CRUD operation on in-memory repository of departments and communicates with employee-service.
-- **organization-service** : sample microservice that allows to perform CRUD operation on in-memory repository of organizations.
-Communicates with both employee-service and department-service.
+- **organization-service** : sample microservice that allows to perform CRUD operation on in-memory repository of organizations and communicates with both employee-service and department-service.

 <br/>